mhmd-ah/Anomaly_Detection/README.md

   * [NASA Acoustics and Vibration Database](http://ti.arc.nasa.gov/c/3/)

 ## 1-3 Run:
-In the terminal or command window, navigate the directory to this project's directory *AutoEncoderNN* and then run the code using either of the following commands:
+In the terminal or command window, navigate to the directory of this project *AutoEncoderNN* and then run the code using either of the following commands:

 `jupyter notebook Anomaly_Detection.ipynb`